 Join us for a guided walk through an ancient and ritual Dartmoor landscape.

-Dartmoor has the largest concentrations of stone rows in Britain as well as 16 stone circles, many standing stones, and burial chambers.
-Led by Dartmoor’s Daughter, Emma Cunis, walkers will journey together (sometimes in silence and sometimes sharing experiences) through Drizzlecombe ceremonial complex.
-The best preserved of Dartmoor’s prehistoric ceremonial sites, it includes stone rows, standing stones, cairns and cistvaens dating from the Bronze Age.
+Dartmoor has the largest concentrations of stone rows in Britain as well as many stone circles, standing stones, and burial chambers.
+Led by Dartmoor’s Daughter, Emma Cunis, walkers will journey together through the impressive Merrivale complex with multiple stone and hut circles, rows, standing stones, cairns and cistvaens dating from the Bronze Age.
 We will explore this site taking an archaeological and phenomenological approach.